-They may specialise in one area, such as a magic or circus performing.
-Alternatively, they may have several different skills which they combine to create a variety act, such as a stand-up comedian who also sings and plays the piano.
+They may specialise in one area, such as a magic or circus performing, or they may have several different skills which they combine to create a variety act, such as a stand-up comedian who also sings and plays the piano.

 Most entertainers are on the books of one or more agents, who find work for them for a fee or commission.
 Some entertainers work seasonally for a holiday centre, organised children’s groups or workshops.

-Hours of work vary and are dependent on the type of work in which they are involved.
+Hours of work vary and are dependent on the type of work in which they are involved in.
 Entertainers who perform in the evenings are likely to be working during the day; travelling, rehearsing or creating new material.
-Many entertainers work part-time or just at weekends, and have a daytime job.
+Many entertainers work part-time or just at weekends, and have a daytime job to support themselves financially.

 Work can be indoors or outdoors, in environments ranging from a large, hot, smoky nightclub to a tiny platform on a windy seafront.

-Full-time or seasonal entertainers spend long periods away from home.
+Full-time or seasonal entertainers can spend long periods away from home.

 To be an entertainer you should:

 Entertainers can work for variety shows, nightclubs, holiday centres, circuses, outdoor events, on cruise ships and at private parties.

 The entertainment industry is very competitive.
 It can be difficult to find enough work to make a full-time career.